-- Being a “helper” is a revelation of God; Adam needed serious help from someone who represented God.
+- Being a “helper” (Ezer) is a revelation of God; Adam needed serious help from someone who represented God.

 Then the LORD God said, “It is not good that the man should be alone; I will make him a helper as his partner.” –Gen. 2:18 (NRSV)

-It was Not Good that the Man Should be Alone
+Why Was it Not Good that the Man Should be Alone?

 The fact that Adam is alone in the garden should alarm us.
 After all, Adam is not actually alone–God is present with him.
 So what exactly is going on with Adam?
 And why is God adamant that a problem exists: “It is bad that Adam is alone.”